silverwind/droppy/README.md

 - `maxFileSize` {Number} - The maximum file size in bytes a user can upload in a single file.
 - `public` {Boolean} - When enabled, no authentication is performed.
 - `timestamps` {Boolean} - When enabled, adds timestamps to log output.
-- `updateInterval` {Number} - Interval in which a single client can receive updates through changes in the file tree, in milliseconds.
+- `updateInterval` {Number} - Interval in which a single client can receive updates through changes in the file system, in milliseconds.

 <a name="listener-object" />
 ### Listener Object